cryspen/bertie/Benchmarks.md

 Changing the way extensions are checked to perform fewer copies brought down the time spend in `check_extensions` from 74% to 41% of the client hello parsing time.

+##### Parsing Server Hello

+Similarly to the improvements when parsing client hellos, parsing server hellos benefits from the same improvements when checking extension.

+##### Parsing Server Certificate

+Performance of parsing the server certificate can be improved by 50% by avoiding `slice_range` (copying memory into `Bytes`) and using raw slices instead.

 ## Comparison

 We compare with [Rustls](https://github.com/rustls/rustls) as it is the most popular